WCF SECTION SPECIAL BULLETIN #24-02 – 2000 EDT – 8/03/24

 SITUATION AND ACTIONS:

 Since yesterday the tropical storm watches were upgraded to tropical storm warnings for the coastal counties.
-A Tropical Storm Warning is in effect for the following ARRL West Central Florida Section counties: Charlotte, Desoto, Hardee, Hillsborough, Manatee, Pasco, and Pinellas Counties.
+A Tropical Storm Warning is in effect for the following ARRL West Central Florida Section counties: Charlotte, Hillsborough, Manatee, Pasco, and Pinellas Counties.
 A Tropical Storm Watch remains in effect for the following ARRL West Central Florida Section counties: Polk, Desoto, and Hardee Counties.
 A Storm Surge Watch is in effect for the coastal portions of Charlotte, Sarasota, Manatee, Hillsborough, Pinellas, and Pasco Counties.
 Highlands County is the only county in the ARRL West Central Florida Section that does not have any watch or warnings at the present time.

 Due to the threat from excessive rainfall, A Flood Watch is in effect for the following ARRL West Central Florida Section counties: Charlotte, Sarasota, Manatee, Hillsborough, Pinellas, and Pasco Counties.